ptrln/active_enumeration/README.md

 ActiveEnumeration
 =====================

-A better way to create more complex Ruby enumerations, with ActiveRecord like syntax and associations.
+A simpler way to create more complex Ruby enumerations, with ActiveRecord like syntax and associations.

 Author: Peter Lin - peter at ptrln.net